Shirley Jackson Award

 The Shirley Jackson Awards are literary awards named after Shirley Jackson in recognition of her legacy in writing.
 These awards for outstanding achievement in the literature of psychological suspense, horror and dark fantasy are presented at Readercon, an annual conference on imaginative literature.

-Writing in Salon in 2010, Laura Miller noted, "The awards...have already proved a fitting tribute to a writer who roamed freely over similar ground and has never quite gotten the respect she deserves."

-Award winners are selected by a jury of professional writers, editors, critics and academics, with input from a board of advisors.
-The awards are given for the best work published in the preceding calendar year in the following categories: Novel, Novella, Novelette, Short Story, Single-Author Collection and Edited Anthology.
+History

-The first annual Shirley Jackson Awards were presented on July 20, 2007, at the Readercon Conference on Imaginative Literature in Burlington, Massachusetts.
-The jurors were John Langan, Sarah Langan, Paul G. Tremblay and F. Brett Cox, who now form the board of directors along with JoAnn Cox.
+The first annual Shirley Jackson Awards were presented on July 20, 2008, at the Readercon Conference on Imaginative Literature in Burlington, Massachusetts.
+They honored works published in 2007.
+The jurors were John Langan, Sarah Langan, Paul G. Tremblay and F. Brett Cox.

+Process

+The awards are voted upon by a jury, with input from the board of advisors.
+The jury is composed of professional writers, editors, critics, and academics.
+The awards are given for works published in the previous calendar year.
+Works produced by members of the jury are not eligible during the calendar year during which they serve as judges.
+Members of the board of advisors may recommend works to the judges, but they do not vote on works.